Deep Barrier

 Typical use areas:

-1. Concrete footings and pavements
+2. Concrete pavements

-2. Precast concrete elements
+3. Precast concrete elements

-3. Balconies, roads and runways
+4. Balconies, roads and runways

-4. Buildings, bridges and infrastructure
+5. Buildings, bridges and infrastructure

 Key Features: